 That is great news, because two of the PARO robotic seals are now at CHCC!

 Thanks to a LeadingAge grant, CHCC has been able to purchase two of the cute robots.
-One (named Sammy) is reserved for our memory care residents, and the other (named Harper) is being used in our therapeutic recreation department.
+One (named Sammy) is reserved for our dementia care residents, and the other (named Harper) is being used in our therapeutic recreation department.
 The grant is similar to the one used recently to start an outdoor bicycling program for residents.

 Dr. Sandra Petersen, from the University of Texas at Tyler, has begun training CHCC staff members on the use of the robots for providing therapeutic care to those who live here.
 PARO robots were first released in 2003; CHCC’s will be the eighth generation of the successful tool.